b-tekinli/b-tekinli/README.md

 ## I'm a computer programmer :computer:

 - 🔭 I’m currently working on Frontend Development and learning C/C#.
 - 💬 I am a computer programming student.
 I love software.
 Tea and software are indispensable.
-Sometimes, even if I have a problem, I try to solve that project before I sleep until morning.
+Sometimes, if I have a problem, I try to solve that project before I sleep until morning.
-- ✌️ I’m looking to collaborate with anyone with any project.
+- ✌️ I want to collaborate with a group on a project.
-- ⚡ I spend almost 9-10 hours a day developing software.
+- ⚡ I spend almost 9-10 hours per day developing software.
 - 📚 I think reading books is the easiest way to improve yourself.

 <br />